facelessuser/pyspelling/docs/src/markdown/index.md

 ### Parser

 Spelling tasks need to specify a file parser to use for the files in a given task.
 This is done via the `parser` option.
-Parsers are plugins for the PySpelling that will determine the encoding for a file and then parse the content into relevant Unicode text chunks to search.
+Parsers are plugins for PySpelling that will determine the encoding for a file and then parse the content into relevant text chunks to search (usually Unicode).
 The configuration value is a string that references the Python import path for the given plugin.
 To reference the default Python file parser, which is located at `pyspelling.parsers.python_parser`, the following would be used:

 ```yaml
 documents: